snowblind-/OCI-BIGIP-terraform/README.md

 # OCI-BIGIP-terraform
-Terraform templates for building a pair of BIG-IP VE in Oracle OCI
+Terraform templates for building a pair of one-armed BIG-IP VE in Oracle OCI